 - Roman Catholic Mass - Sunday at 4 pm and at 11 am on Holy Days of Obligation

 - Jewish Healing Service - Eve of Sabbath/Erev Shabbat - Fridays at 11 am

 - Muslim Prayer Service - Fridays at 1 pm in the Thier Conference Room

 - Hindu Spiritual Gathering - First Tuesday of every month at 3:15 pm

-The hospital masjid (Muslim prayer room) is located in Founders 109, around the corner from the hospital chapel.
+The hospital masjid (Muslim prayer room) is located in Austen 109, around the corner from the hospital chapel.
 The masjid is open 24 hours a day.
 A prayer schedule is posted outside the masjid.

 Scriptures and devotional literature from a variety of traditions are available by request from the Chaplaincy Office.